YuexinChen96/8715-IOEnergy/README.md

 Watch our showcase here: https://youtu.be/CL-jtkQi4j4

-## 2 Current Key Issues - Week 10 (10 Oct - 16 Oct)
+## 2 Current Key Issues - Week 11 (17 Oct - 23 Oct)
 > Show the main issues of the current week.
 This section will be updated weekly.
-1. Continue the front-end development for dashboard.
+1. Continue to finish the front-end component development for dashboard page1.
-2. Continue the Django framework implementation.
+2. UI modification based on new understanding for charts.
+3. Cognito implementation in Django.
+4. Continue backend logic coding.
+5. Integration for user consumption page.
-3. Prepare the showcase.
+6. Prepare the showcase.
-4. Schedule the documentation review work.
+7. Schedule the documentation review work.